-As of end-2023, Visayan Electric has energized 100% of the barangays, and electrified 99.77% of all households within its franchise area.
+As of end-2024, Visayan Electric has energized 100% of the barangays, and electrified 99.37% of all households within its franchise area.
 It has also completed the extension of its distribution facilities, which will allow it to serve all the customers within its franchise area.
-Visayan Electric's goal of 100% total electrification, including household electrification, is targeted for completion within 18 months from March 2024 upon release of funding from the DOE.
+Visayan Electric's goal of 100% total electrification, including household electrification, starting with two cities where 2,013 households are set to be electrified upon release of funding from the DOE.

 Visayan Electric is true to its vision of becoming a world-class electric utility by implementing innovations such as the implementation of a full digital substation using IEC 61850 station and process bus for its Paknaan substation.
-The newest application for distribution automation, fault location, isolation, and service restoration (FLISR) is an ongoing project to be applied to four feeders within the franchise.
+The newest application for distribution automation, Fault Location, Isolation, and Service Restoration (FLISR) is an ongoing project to be applied to four feeders within the franchise.

 Visayan Electric's Underground Distribution System (UDS) project, which began in 2013, aims to convert overhead conductors to underground cables along Cebu City's Sinulog Route with a total length of approximately five kilometers (km).
-As of February 29, 2024, approximately 3.60 kms. had been completed but has been deferred due to prioritization of other major projects for reinforcement and improvement of the capacity in the franchise area.
+As of February 28, 2025, approximately 3.60 kms. had been completed but has been deferred due to prioritization of other major projects for reinforcement and improvement of the capacity in the franchise area.